-The following academic standards pertain to those who matriculate as students during the 2006-2007 academic year.
-Continuing students who matriculated in prior academic years are governed by the policies in the handbooks for their respective matriculation years.
+The following academic standards pertain to those who matriculate as students during the 2007-2008 academic year.
+Continuing students who matriculated in prior academic years are governed by the Academic Standards in the handbooks for their respective matriculation years.

 The Academic Standards of the School of Law reflect: